openstack-archive/tripleo-docs/doc/source/install/basic_deployment/tempest.rst

 * Test Runners:

   * python-stestr: It is a parallel python test runner built around subunit.
-    It is used by Tempest run under the hood to run tempest tests.
+    It is used by Tempest to run tempest tests under the hood.
   * python-os-testr: It is another test runner wrapped around stestr.
 It is also used to run tempest tests.